+If you have tried to install Windows 7 or Windows 8 on Promise 378 on Asus KV8 SE Deluixe Motherboard you have had issues but I am here to help.
 To start this seems to work on other motherboards that use the Promise 378 chipset, so give this a shot and let me know how it works.
 When I did my comparison of Windows 7 to Windows XP, I needed an XP machine to install 7 on.
-I chose my Dads it is an Asus KV8 SE Deluxe motherboard with an AMD Athlon 64 3200+ running at 2.2GHz, 2 Gb of ram and an ATI X800 All-in-Wonder.
+I chose an older one I had that ran an Athlon64.
 I partitioned the hard drive and booted up the Windows 7 disk.
 Now this motherboard has the Promise 378 Sata chipset and if any of you are familiar with the Promise 378 chipset for sata you know how much of a pain it is.
 It’s hard enough to get Windows XP installed.
 Well I tried to install Windows 7 and things went fine until I got to the point in the installation to select the hard drive where Windows is to be installed.
 There were no hard drives listed!!!
 I was confused.
-I did some searching and found that there were no Promise 378 drivers made for Windows Vista let alone 7.
+I did some searching and found that there were no Promise 378 drivers made for Windows Vista let alone Windows 7 or Windows 8.
 So I got to thinking and working.

 Now it will say XX Files Found and under there click on IDE

 Then down load the second driver (pictured below), Promise SATA378 Driver V1.00.0.26 (ATA Mode)

 Expand the zip file to a folder and burn that folder to a disc.